How is oxygen delivered?

 - liquid oxygen – this comes in a storage container.
 It is decanted and breathed in as a gas

-All of these types of oxygen systems are available on the NHS once you have been assessed.
+All these oxygen systems are available on the NHS once you have been assessed.
 Some people choose to purchase their own portable concentrators.
 Talk to your respiratory team before doing this.
 It is also important to consult a reputable provider and trial the device before you buy one.

 Nasal cannulae and face masks

 You can breathe in the oxygen from its container either through nasal cannulae or a face mask.
-A nasal cannula can be used to deliver seven litres of oxygen per minute comfortably.
-If you need a higher rate of oxygen, humidified high-floe oxygen through a nasal cannula may be available.
+A nasal cannulae can be used to deliver 7 litres of oxygen a minute comfortably.
+If you need a higher rate of oxygen, humidified high-flow oxygen through a nasal cannula may be available.
 Discuss this with your respiratory specialist.

-Nasal cannulae are made of plastic or silicone and are light weight.
-They are kept in place by looping the tubing around your ears.
-People generally prefer them because they are more comfortable and deliver oxygen continuously into the nose.
+Nasal cannulae are made of plastic or silicone and are lightweight.
+You keep them in place by looping the tubing round your ears.
+People generally prefer them to face masks as they are more comfortable and deliver oxygen continuously into the nose.
 If your cannulae are uncomfortable, ask your supplier if they have different options.

 The supplier of your oxygen service will reimburse money towards your electricity bill to pay for the supply that the concentrator uses.
 A back-up cylinder of oxygen is also provided in case of a power cut.
 An engineer will visit regularly to make sure the concentrator is working correctly.

-Occasionally oxygen therapy might cause your nose to get dry or sore.
+Occasionally, oxygen therapy might cause your nose to get dry or sore.
 Do not use Vaseline or any petroleum-based product to relieve this, since they can be flammable.
 A softer nasal cannula may be available.
 You should only use water-based products inside your nose or on your hands and face, such as K-Y jelly.
 Check with your pharmacist or health care professional if you need advice on what products, including sunscreen, you can use.

-Your specialist respiratory team may assess you for portable or ambulatory oxygen to see if using oxygen when you exert yourself helps.
-If you are already on long term oxygen therapy (LTOT) you may need to use oxygen when you go out.
-Depending on your supplementary oxygen needs, it may be possible for you to be prescribed:
+Your respiratory team may assess you for portable or ambulatory oxygen for when you exert yourself.
+If you are already on long-term oxygen therapy you may also need to use oxygen when you go out.
+Depending on your oxygen needs, you may be prescribed:

 A conserving device is attached to a portable oxygen cylinder to make the supply last longer by giving you a pulse of oxygen only when you breathe in.
-Although this makes the oxygen last longer, it is not suitable for everyone as it cannot supply high levels of oxygen.
+This makes the oxygen last longer, but is not suitable for everyone as it cannot supply high levels of oxygen.
 Your health care professional can tell you if this device is suitable for you.

-If you use portable oxygen a lot, or if you need such high flows that your cylinders do not last long, your specialist respiratory team may recommend that you use liquid oxygen in discussion with the company that provides your home oxygen.
-This is delivered and decanted into a tank in your home.
+Liquid oxygen may be suitableif you use portable oxygen a lot, or need such high flows that cylinders do not last long.
+It is delivered and decanted into a tank in your home.
 This tank will be replaced by your supplier when it is nearly empty.

-Liquid oxygen tanks must be housed in a very well-ventilated room, garage or shed, ensuring that there are no items around likely to catch fire.
+Liquid oxygen tanks must be housed in a very well-ventilated room, garage or shed There must be no items around likely to catch fire.
 The tanks are used to fill portable oxygen cylinders, which contain a longer supply of oxygen than the usual portable cylinders.
 Liquid oxygen is very cold – take care when decanting it.